 Warm-blooded fish is unique because almost all fish species are cold-blooded, meaning they get their body temperature from the surrounding water.
 As for warm-blooded fish, they are able to generate heat and maintain their body temperature regardless of their surroundings.
 No matter if the water is cold or warm, the fish can still hold their body temperature without a problem.
-Being warm-blooded is normal among birds and mammals in the wild.
+Warm-blooded is normal among birds and mammals in the wild.
 However, this care is rare for fish which is why there are only 5 of them in the list below.

 1Great White Shark